rphilipzhang/AI-PhD-S26/Notes/AI-Generated/7-DRL.md

 ## Abstract

 This article provides a comprehensive introduction to deep reinforcement learning (Deep RL), the powerful combination of deep neural networks with reinforcement learning algorithms that has enabled agents to tackle problems with enormous state and action spaces.
 The content is based on the lecture slides from the course "DOTE 6635: Artificial Intelligence for Business Research" and is supplemented with additional explanations and references to foundational literature.
 We begin with a review of where we stand in the RL landscape, connecting model-based methods, model-free methods, and model-free control.
 We then introduce value function approximation as the bridge from tabular RL to scalable methods, covering both linear and nonlinear approximators.
-Finally, we explore Deep Q-Networks (DQN), the landmark algorithm that achieved human-level performance on Atari games, examining its key innovations—experience replay and fixed targets—along with extensions and applications to business research.
+Next, we explore Deep Q-Networks (DQN), the landmark algorithm that achieved human-level performance on Atari games, examining its key innovations—experience replay and fixed targets—along with extensions and applications to business research.
+Finally, we turn to policy-based methods, which optimize the policy directly rather than deriving it from a value function.
+We cover policy gradient theory, the REINFORCE algorithm, variance reduction techniques (temporal causality, baselines), and actor-critic methods including the Asynchronous Advantage Actor-Critic (A3C) algorithm.

 ## 1. Where Are We?